Last updated on : 08 Jul, 2025

 Also read: How to Pick the Best Acidity Medicine

-The refreshing and hydrating properties of watermelon can relieve nausea and morning sickness symptoms.
+The refreshing and hydrating properties of watermelon can relieve nausea and symptoms of morning sickness.
 Hence, including watermelon is good for pregnancy.

 Also read: Severe Vomiting During Pregnancy

-Watermelon is abundant in electrolytes such as potassium, which play a vital role in preventing the occurrence of muscle cramps while supporting the optimal functioning of muscles for overall well-being.
+Watermelon is abundant in electrolytes such as potassium, which play a vital role in preventing muscle cramps while supporting the optimal functioning of muscles for overall well-being.

 Also read: Home Remedies for Pregnancy Acne